Education and Research

 🔹JAC claims meaningful purposes of legislation against Miura Report

-(Benefits and choices for Nation)
+(Benefits and Choices for the Nation)

-(Separation from vested interests)
+(Separation from Vested Interests)

-(Establishment of Identity, Safety, Effectiveness)
+(Establishment of Identity, Safety, and Effectiveness)

 🔹Classifications of 'Chiropractic' and 'Chiropractor' by the Japanese government